Lecture Notes in Cosmology: Examples of models of inflation

+The Starobinsky model \cite{Starobinsky:1979ty} is based on quadratic gravity; that is, a correction to the vacuum action of General Relativity that includes terms proportional to the square of the Riemann tensor $R_{\mu\nu\rho\sigma}R^{\mu\nu\rho\sigma}$, the square of the Ricci tensor $R_{\mu\nu}R^{\mu\nu}$, and the square of the Ricci scalar $R^2$, induced by the quantum back-reaction of the matter fields.

+The Starobinsky model is usually framed in the class of modifications of General Relativity known as $f(R)$ gravity.
+These theories of gravity are described by the following action:

 where $f(R)$ is a generic function of the Ricci scalar.
-When $f(R) = R$ we recover GR.
+When $f(R) = R$ we recover General Relativity.
 The above action can be recast as follows:

-i.e. as a \textbf{non-minimally coupled scalar-tensor theory}, where the scalar field $\varphi$ and its potential are defined as:
+i.e., as a \textbf{non-minimally coupled scalar-tensor theory}, where the scalar field $\varphi$ and its potential are defined as:

-This kind of theory has a non-minimal coupling because of the term $\varphi R$ (the minimal coupling to geometry occurs just with $\sqrt{-g}$).
-The action written as in Eq.~\eqref{JordanFrameaction} is also said to be in the \textbf{Jordan frame} and corresponds to the Brans-Dicke theory \cite{Brans:1961sx} with a special choice for its free parameter (i.e. $\omega = 0$). \hrulefill
+This kind of theory has a non-minimal coupling because of the term $\varphi R$ (the minimal coupling to geometry occurs only with $\sqrt{-g}$).
+The action written as in Eq.~\eqref{JordanFrameaction} is also said to be in the \textbf{Jordan frame} and corresponds to the Brans-Dicke theory \cite{Brans:1961sx} with a special choice for its free parameter ($\omega = 0$). \hrulefill

 \begin{ex} Performing the \textbf{conformal transformation} show that:

 where $\hat R$ is the Ricci scalar computed from $\hat g_{\mu\nu}$ and:

 Note that, in order for the above definition of $\chi$ to make sense, $df/dR > 0$. \end{ex}